 Much has changed in the years since, and now not only does the movie end up in top 10 lists of "favorite films of all time," it's endlessly quoted and riffed on in pop culture.
 It's praised by the New York Times for its "deep unseriousness," and in-real-life events and gatherings of fans have grown in size and popularity in the U.S. and all over the world.
 (Full disclosure: I'm a fan and my 29th birthday party was 'Big Lebowski'-themed.)
 For those who call ourselves fans, the movie is perfectly hilarious, and endlessly weird, even after 50 viewings.

-In April, there's the annual Big Lebowski Fest, and on March 6 of every year (or the weekend following, which is this coming weekend), the Day of the Dude is celebrated — it's the date that the film was originally released.
+In April, there's the annual Big Lebowski Fest, and on March 6 of every year (or the weekend following), the Day of the Dude is celebrated — it's the date that the film was originally released.

 "Interconnectedness, realizing that we're all in this together, you know, that we are one," says Bridges of what he got out of their conversation.
 And so the Dude and Bridges come full circle: "The Dude abides," as he says in the movie, and appears to be doing as Bridges too.